Marthog/rust-stm/README.md

 # STM safety

-Software transactional memory is completely safe in the terms, that rust considers safe.
+Software transactional memory is completely safe in the terms, that Rust considers safe.
 Still there are multiple rules that you should obey when dealing with software transactional memory:

 * Don't run code with side effects, especially no IO-code, because stm repeats the computation when it detects inconsistent state.
 Return a closure if you have to.
-* Don't handle the error types yourself, unless you absolutely know, what you are doing.
+* Don't handle the error types yourself, unless you absolutely know what you are doing.
 Use `Transaction::or`, to combine alternative paths.
 Always call `try!` or `?` and never ignore a `StmResult`.
 * Don't run `atomically` inside of another. `atomically` is designed to have side effects